-Classic German Cake, Turned Into Cupcakes
+I Turned a Classic German Cake Into Cupcakes

 Growing up in Germany as a kid, I wasn't a big fan of Black Forest cake, since it seemed kind of old-fashioned to me.
-But now that I'm older, I can't seem to get enough of it!
+But now that I'm older, I can't get enough of it!
+If you're as obsessed with this rich, creamy, and fruity flavor combo as I am, you're going to love all my other dreamy Black Forest desserts.

 Let's Bake Black Forest Cupcakes Together!

-Baking Tips for Decadent Cupcakes
+My Tips for Decadent Cupcakes

 - Whipped Cream: For the whipped cream, put your mixing bowl and beaters in the fridge for about 30 minutes.
 The colder your equipment is, the faster the heavy cream will whip up.